Huntsman first to be convicted twice under Hunting Act

 The Quantock Staghound huntsman was first convicted in June 2007.

-On that occasion he was found guilty of chasing deer with hounds.'Slap in the face'
+On that occasion he was found guilty of chasing deer with hounds.

 The latest conviction was based on video footage gathered by the League Against Cruel Sports.